Kokan/SAC/readme.txt

 3.1 List of Error Messages

 3.1.1 Extension MISMATCH in a SEQUENCE
 This error occurs when ASN.1 extension is not properly done in a SEQUENCE.
 It could be either caused by "...", "[[" or "]]".
-The line given in the error message is the beginning of the SEQUENCE.
+The lines given in the error message are the beginning of the SEQUENCE.

 example 1:
 File1: